 Some healthcare providers recommend surgery after the first attack of diverticulitis in people who are less than 40 to 50 years.
 The reason for this is that the disease may be more severe in this age group and there may be an increased risk of recurrent disease that will ultimately require surgery.
 Thus, having surgery at a young age could potentially eliminate the chances of developing worsened disease.
 The decision to undergo surgery ultimately depends upon your surgeon's recommendations.

 In many cases, an elective operation can be performed laparoscopically, using small incisions, rather than the typical vertical (up and down) abdominal incision.
 Laparoscopic surgery usually allows you to recover more quickly and shortens the hospital stay.

 After diverticulitis resolves — After an episode of diverticulitis resolves, if you have not had a recent colonoscopy, the entire length of the colon should be evaluated to determine the extent of disease and to rule out the presence of abnormal lesions such as polyps or cancer.
 Recommended tests include colonoscopy, barium enema and sigmoidoscopy, or CT colonography.
-(See "Patient information: Colon and rectal cancer screening (Beyond the Basics)".)
+(See "Patient education: Colon and rectal cancer screening (Beyond the Basics)".)

 Diverticular bleeding — Most cases of diverticular bleeding resolve on their own.
 However, some people will need further testing or treatment to stop bleeding, which may include a colonoscopy, angiography (a treatment that blocks off the bleeding artery), bleeding scan, or surgery.

 DIVERTICULAR DISEASE PROGNOSIS

 Diverticulosis — Over time, diverticulosis may cause no problems or it may cause episodes of bleeding and/or diverticulitis.
 Approximately 15 to 25 percent of people with diverticulosis will develop diverticulitis, while 5 to 15 percent will develop diverticular bleeding.